Rethinking Inclusion: AI in the GLAM Sector

-Call for applications for the webinar: Monetization and costs of digital assets in GLAMS
+Call for applications: webinar Monetization and costs of digital assets in GLAMS

 Join us in discussing monetization and costs of digital assets in GLAMS in an engaging webinar on 10 April 2025 at 14 CET (online).
 This webinar explores the importance of digital assets in GLAMs (Galleries, Libraries, Archives, and Museums), focusing on their financial management, funding strategies, and cost optimization.
 It